5T33Z0/OC-Little-Translated/K_Debugging/README.md

 ![codec_dump txt](https://user-images.githubusercontent.com/76865553/168449513-290186d6-3ada-4689-a438-eb268ffb18ad.svg)

-Therefore, you need to create the CODEC dump in Linux:
+Therefore, you need to create the CODEC dump in Linux.

-- Run a live version of Linux like Ubuntu, e.g (OpenCore's Audio Codec dump is insufficient)
+#### Preparing a USB flash drive for running Linux from an ISO
+Users who already have Linux installed can skip this!

+1. Get a USB 3.0 flash drive (at least 8 GB or more)
+2. In Windows, download [**Ventoy**](https://www.ventoy.net/en/download.html) and follow the [**Instructions**](https://www.ventoy.net/en/doc_start.html) to prepare your USB flash drive.
+It's pretty straight forward.
+3. Next, Download an ISO of a Linux distribution of your choice, e.g. [**Ubuntu**](https://ubuntu.com/download/desktop)
+4. Copy the ISO to your newly created Ventoy stick
+5. Reboot from the flash drive
+6. In the Ventoy Menu, select the Linux ISO and hit enter
+7. From the GNU Grub, select "Try or Install Linux"
+8. Once Ubuntu has reached the Desktop environmen, select "Try Ubuntu"

+#### Dumping the Audio CODEC
-- In Terminal, enter: `cd ~/Desktop && mkdir CodecDump && for c in /proc/asound/card*/codec#*; do f="${c/\/*card/card}"; cat "$c" > CodecDump/${f//\//-}.txt; done && zip -r CodecDump.zip CodecDump`
+1. Once Linux is up and running, open Terminal and enter: `cd ~/Desktop && mkdir CodecDump && for c in /proc/asound/card*/codec#*; do f="${c/\/*card/card}"; cat "$c" > CodecDump/${f//\//-}.txt; done && zip -r CodecDump.zip CodecDump`
-- Save the .zip on your flash drive for later use.
+2. Store the generated `CodecDump.zip` on a medium (HDD, other USB stick, E-Mail, Cloud) which you can access later from within macOS.
+You cannot store it on the Ventoy USB stick itself unfortunately, since it's formatted in ExFat which can't be accessed by Linux without additional measures.
+3. Reboot into macOS
+4. Extract `CodecDump.zip` to the Desktop
+5. Rename `card0-codec#0.txt` located in the "CodecDump" folder to `codec_dump.txt`

 ### CPU
 In the CPU folder you'll find `CPUInfo.txt`, which contains all sorts of details about the CPU in use: Name, Frequency, Cores, Threads, Number of Speedstaps, AppleProcessorType (might be interesting if it's not detected correctly by macOS), etc.